tewarid/tewarid.github.io/_posts/2017/2017-12-04-word-to-markdown-using-pandoc.md

 ### Render PDF

-To render a PDF using Pandoc
+To render a PDF

 ```bash
 pandoc file.md -f gfm -o file.pdf --toc -N
 ```

-Remove `--toc` option if you don't want a table of contents.
-Remove `-N` option if you don't want sections to be numbered automatically.
+Remove `--toc` option if you don't want Pandoc to create a table of contents.
+Remove `-N` option if you don't want it to number sections automatically.

 ### Markdown Editor